tjvantoll/articles/kendo/vscode-extension/article.md

 ![](wizard-step-2.png)

-For the third step, you can create pages that you want to appear in your new application.
-Currently the wizard allows you to start pages from four pre-configured templates: Blank, Form, Grid, and Chart.
+For the third step, you need to create any pages you want to appear in your application.
+The wizard allows you to start pages from four pre-configured templates: Blank, Form, Grid, and Chart.

 If you’re trying the wizard for the first time, go ahead and create a page using each type so you can see how everything works.

 ![](wizard-step-3.gif)

-And then for your last step, choose which of the preconfigured Kendo UI themes you’d like to start your app with.
+After you create your pages, hit the Next button one last time.
+This will take you to the final step of the process, where you’ll have to choose which of the preconfigured Kendo UI themes you’d like to start your app with.
 (And you’ll be able to configure your themes later on.)

 ![](wizard-step-4.png)